Rheumatology at Middlesex Hospital

 Team members include board-certified rheumatologists, psychologists, registered nurses, physical therapists, occupational therapists, social workers and more.
 All are focused on one goal: To provide each patient with the most effective treatment plan possible.

-Rheumatology (Arthritis/Lyme Disease)
+Rheumatology (Arthritis/Autoimmune Disease)

 Middlesex Hospital is proud to be one of the first hospitals in Connecticut to voluntarily participate in major quality programs conducted by several government and healthcare industry organizations.